 Full face snorkel masks seemed to have popped out of nowhere and every snorkeling spot you go to on Maui now, you usually see someone with one of those masks.
 They seem like an awesome idea and especially after trying on one of the original snorkel masks for the first time, they might seem like the best thing since sliced bread (I never understood that phrase).
 But be warned, many, if not all, of those masks, have flaws whose risks don’t outweigh the rewards.
 People always seem to be worried about encountering a shark while snorkeling when they don’t even realize that something else puts them in a much greater risk.
 We want to address some of the full face snorkel mask dangers that have popped up in Maui’s tourism and boating industry.

-Are the full face snorkel masks dangerous?
+So, are the full face snorkel masks dangerous?
 Read on for more info.

 Cool!
 I want one.